wonderbird/wonderbird.github.io/_posts/2022-03-18-applied-forensics-development-cycles.md

    images="2019-2020-components-commits_by_author.png,2019-2020-components-loc_by_author.png"
    captions="Components: Commits by Author,Components: Cumulated Added Lines of Code per Author" %}

-In the components module Matteo creates a steady stream of commits.
+In the `components` module Matteo creates a steady stream of commits.

-In spring 2020, Stefano Casasola has contributed a lot of code.
+In spring 2020, Stefano Casasola has contributed most code.
 However, this seems to have been his only major activity throughout the development cycle. ocBruno shows similar activity and Matthew Dorner was mainly active in early summer.
 Other developers show a more steady behaviour.

-TODO: Create the main author table for the components
-TODO: Then repeat the section for server
+{% include hospitalrun/main-authors-table.html
+   component="Components"
+   author-data=site.data.hospitalrun.main-authors-2019.components %}

+##### Server

+{% include gallery.html id="ServerActivity20192020" folder="hospitalrun/analysis/development-cycles"
+   images="2019-2020-server-commits_by_author.png,2019-2020-server-loc_by_author.png"
+   captions="Server: Commits by Author,Server: Cumulated Added Lines of Code per Author" %}

+{% include hospitalrun/main-authors-table.html
+   component="Server"
+   author-data=site.data.hospitalrun.main-authors-2019.server %}

+For the `server` component only Maksim, Matteo and Jack provided significant contributions in 2019.

-### Identifying Development Cycles
+### Identifying Development Cycles and Author Contributions

 #### Prerequisites